SkyJam99/MyGitProject/README.md

 2. Project Selection: (COMPLETED)

-Problem: Create an application that allows the user to run several different math functions (factorial, multiplication, etc.)
+Problem: Create an application that allows the user to run several different math functions (addition, multiplication, etc.)

 Python File 1: Contains functions for each math operation

 Python File 2: Allows the user to select a math operation, calls the function in the other file, and returns result to the user

-3. Define Roles: (IN PROGRESS)
+3. Define Roles: (COMPLETED)

-Task List (x means task selected):

-x Create basic outline of both files

-File 1

-- x multiplication function
-- addition function
-- subtraction function
-- division function
-- Add comments

-File 2

-- Get user input (a, b, operator)
-- x Use if / elif statement based on operator to call relevant function in File 1
-- print out result to user (a, operator, b, =, answer)
-- Add comments

-x Compile and submit report

-Riley tasks:

-- Create basic outline of both files
-- Compile and submit report
-- Multiplication function
-- Use if / elif statement based on operator to call relevant function in File 1

-Sadman tasks:

-- Division function acessed in user interface
-- Describe user about given avilable operations
-- Print out result to user (a, operator, b, =, answer)

-Pranav tasks:

-- Addition function
-- Subtraction function
-- Fixed get user input (a, b, operator)

 Assign roles to group members.
 Each role should have specific responsibilities within the project. every member should have a piece of code to write.